openstack/openstack-ansible/deploy-guide/source/deploymenthost.rst

 default, this is the ``br-mgmt`` network.
 This configuration reduces the rate of failure caused by connectivity issues.

-The following network information is used as an example:
+Select an IP address from the following example range to assign to the deployment host:

 .. code-block:: ini

    Container management: 172.29.236.0/22 (VLAN 10)

-Select an IP address from this range to assign to the deployment host.

 Install the source and dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~